Argentina

 3.2 Palermo Hollywood

-• Alchemy - the best ice cream shop ever!
+- Alchemy is in my top two best ice cream places in the world (the other one is Piet Artisans of Flavour in The Hague).
 The menu looks like a bar menu (rum, Baileys, Cynar, Pina colada, etc.) mixed with other surprise flavours (beetroot, avocado, blue cheese, etc.).

 3.3 Belgrano